macmillanpublishers/RSuite_Word-template/README.md

 # RSuite_Word-template

-This repo is for storing and maintaining assets related to the Macmillan RSuite Word template.
+This repo is for developing & maintaining assets related to the Macmillan RSuite Word template.

 Instructions for manually installing &/or packaging the RSuite Word-template are below: for Word for PC (2010/2013/2019) or Word for Mac (2016/2019).